 Elise Frank (she, her) works as a lead teacher at Aurora School in Oakland.
-Her passions include restorative justice, implementation of social emotional learning in all aspects of the school day, and teaching mathematical content through a conceptual, inquiry-based lens.
-Cultivating joy in a classroom setting and maintaining strong relationships with families, students, and staff is a priority for her.
+Her passions include restorative justice and implementation of social emotional learning in all aspects of the school day.
+Cultivating Simchah, joy, in a classroom setting and maintaining strong relationships with families, students, and staff is a priority for her.
 The Jewish Gateways mission of reimagining Jewish experiences through connection, celebration, spirituality, and community resonates with her own Jewish identity and vision.
 Elise holds a B.S. in Race and Ethnic Studies and an M.A. in Urban Education.

 Tyler Powles (he, his) grew up on the East Coast where he discovered his passion for education in preschool classrooms before moving across the country to teach in Richmond, CA. Now he works as a 4th-6th grade science teacher at the Crowden School in Berkeley.
 His passions include music and dancing, supporting grassroots organizing, and working alongside his students.
 Creating the conditions for compassion and curiosity in his classroom and developing partnerships with families and students are priorities for him.
 He tries to model a mindset of Hakarat HaTov (finding the good) and is delighted to be a part of the mission, values, and community of Jewish Gateways.
 Tyler holds a B.A. in Writing, Literature, and Publishing as well as an M.A. in Urban Education & Policy.